karel-brinda/harvard-clusters-example/readme.md

 This repository contains an example of a simple Snakemake pipeline that can be run on all three Harvard clusters - Odyssey, Orchestra and O2.

-Each cluster has own configuration JSON file (e.g., `cluster.orchestra.json` for Odyssey).
+Each cluster has own configuration JSON file (e.g., `cluster.o2.json` for O2).
 These files specify requested memory, time, queue and number of threads, and they can be further adjusted.

 All required programs are installed automatically using BioConda, based on the